cerberus-zone/cerberus_website/docs/running-a-validator.md

 #### 3. Start _cerberusd_ service

 Next, run the commands below to ensure that the service restart when you restart the server.
-The second commands starts the _**cerberusd**_ service.
+The second command starts the _**cerberusd**_ service.

 ```bash:
 # Enable service to start when server starts